Post-clustering Inference under Dependence: Unknown dependence structures

-\begin{definition}[Definition 7.7.1 in \cite{horn2013matrix}] Let $A,B$ be two square matrices of equal size.
-The binary relation $A\succeq B$ if and only if $A,B$ are Hermitian and $A-B$ is positive semidefinite is called the Loewner partial order between square matrices. \end{definition}
+\begin{definition}[Definition 7.7.1 in \cite{horn2013matrix}] For two square matrices of equal size $A,B$, we write $A\succeq B$ if and only if $A,B$ are Hermitian and $A-B$ is positive semidefinite.
+This binary relation between square matrices is called the Loewner partial order. \end{definition}